eheitherd/vscode-coffeescript-eval/README.md

 * Evaluates selected CoffeeScript code.
 * If evaluation result is a function, re-evaluate it with input arguments.
-* Re-evaluation of functions supports curried functions.
+* Supports re-evaluation of curried functions.
 * Evaluation in the context of Visual Studio Code.

 ## Usage